 There are two facet common to all types:

-• enumeration (array): Constrains a value space to a specified set of values.
-If one of these values is not valid against the type at hand, then JDST0006 is raised.
+enumeration (array): Constrains a value space to a specified set of values.
+If one of these values is not valid against the type at hand, then JDST0006

 {